 Pull-Ups & Chin-Ups

-Next up, and quite probably the second most common exercise for the power tower, is the pull-up.
-All it requires is the higher bars at the top of the machine, leaning forwards to allow the user to grab them if they can reach (and jump if not).
+Next up, and quite probably the second most common exercise for the power tower is the pull-up.
+All it requires is the higher bars at the top of the machine, leaning forwards to allow the user to grab them if they can reach them (and jump if not).

 Once you’re on the bars, things get interesting.
 Using pretty much every muscle in your body (mostly your upper back), you pull your weight up to the bars until your chin crosses.
 Once you’re there, you’ve managed a solid rep. relax and finish your set!
 (Make sure your form is right, too, though).

-The difference involves your hands are facing toward you instead of away and are in a very close gripped position.
+The difference is that your hands are facing toward you instead of away and are in a very close-gripped position.
 Chin-ups target the biceps much more than the back.
-Even on top of these two, though, there's more to them.
-Try mixing up your grips and see which work best for your workouts.
+Even on top of these two, though, there’s more to them.
+Try mixing up your grips and see which works best for your workouts.

 Hanging Leg Raises